-The versatility is underlined by the fact that is can be used in the manufacture of an extremely wide range of optical parts.
-Components such as lenses, mirrors and optics which transmit in the UV and IR range as well as metrology instruments can all make use of it’s optical qualities.
+The versatility is underlined by the fact that fused quartz can be used in the manufacture of an extremely wide range of optical parts.
+Components such as lenses, mirrors and optics which transmit in the UV and IR range as well as metrology instruments, can all make use of it’s optical qualities.

 UV light sanitation